 Urban Outfitters is fun, edgy, affordable, and makes you feel like the coolest kid on the block.
-It has everything one could need to achieve the perfect boho/hipster/geeky/carefree look: artsy t-shirts, vintage-style dresses, trendy jewellery, and even beauty, homeware, records, and polaroid cameras?
-We found 10 sustainable alternatives to Urban Outfitters that are just as edgy, fun, cool, and most importantly, way kinder to the planet, people, and animals.
+It has everything one could need to achieve the perfect look for you: artsy t-shirts, vintage-style dresses, trendy jewellery, and even beauty, homeware, records, and polaroid cameras.
+We found 10 more sustainable alternatives to Urban Outfitters that are just as edgy, fun, cool, and most importantly, way kinder to the planet, people, and animals.

 I remember going into my first Urban Outfitters as a teenager and buying neon nail polish and this cool leopard cross t-shirt.
 I felt like a badass, and I couldn’t wait to show all my friends at school.

-But that was long before I knew what was happening behind the scenes of Urban Outfitters, and the reality is: UO might be a lot of things, but it’s not super sustainable.
+But that was long before I knew what was happening behind the scenes of Urban Outfitters, and the reality is: UO might be a lot of things, but it’s not ethical or sustainable.